vinisbs/The_Archer/README.md

 # The Archer
-Archer is a game modeled after third-person shooters, with a focus on single-player dueling.
+Archer is a game modeled in third-person shooters, with a focus on single-player dueling.

 ## Release
 Trying to find time to improve on this project.